Anti-aging Legal & Compliance

 Often there is a slippery slope between covered and non-covered services and great legal care must be taken not to cross the line.
 As well, often physicians are not even aware of their Medicare obligations or that, unless opted out, they have such obligations to Medicare.
 Our healthcare lawyers have counseled physicians in Medicare fraud investigations, where the physician has received a letter from Medicare citing violations and raising the prospect of hefty penalties.

 Some physicians have a cash-only practice, effectively eliminating risk that comes from participation in commercial insurance; however, they still have to navigate the patient agreement, legal issues governing subscriptions and automatic renewals, and even issues governing provision of superbills and liability and regulatory risk surrounding the membership-based practice.
-Our health care legal team counsels functional and anti-aging doctors, whether their practice falls with Medicare and commercial insurance, is only a cash-based practice, or is a hybrid practice that combines reimbursement and cash only models.

 Lawyers who Understand Functional Medicine

+Our healthcare and FDA lawyers have represented many functional medicine doctors and functional medicine practices.
 Our founder, attorney Michael H. Cohen, has also served as Institute for Functional Medicine (IFM) faculty (IFM – Michael H. Cohen, JD, MBA).

+Engaged in a collaboration with Dan Kalish and the Kalish Institute of Functional Medicine to develop online course materials specifically geared to functional medicine physicians.
 We understand that Functional Medicine addresses the underlying causes of disease, using a systems-oriented approach and engaging both patient and practitioner in a therapeutic partnership.

 Some of the legal issues our healthcare legal team assists functional medicine doctors with, include: